Spanish Shark with Tomatoes

 Photo by Holly A. Heyser

 This is a knockout dish.
 I read about something called tiburon con pasas y pinones in Calvin Schwabe’s classic book Unmentionable Cuisine.
-No real recipe, just ingredients.
+That book has no real recipe, just ingredients.
 So I made it up from there.
 The dish Schwabe describes has both pine nuts and raisins in it.
-I don’t mush like raisins, so I left them out.
+I don’t much like raisins, so I left them out.
 You could put 2 tablespoons in if you’d like.

 Have everything ready before you start this dish, as it comes together fast.
 Serve with saffron rice, potatoes or just crusty bread.
 White wine is a must with this, although an ice cold pilsner would be good, too.